 allow us to collect data on provisional total expenditure (Totex) for use in the annual iteration process (AIP) and the calculation of the MOD term (see glossary for definition); and

-provide a database of TO performance which we draw on to set cost proposals at subsequent review periods.
+provide a database of licensee performance which we draw on to set cost proposals at subsequent review periods.

 1.5.
 These instructions are limited to ensuring consistency of reporting in the BPDTs.
 They do not set out the process for when drafts and final Business Plans should be submitted or provide guidance on what should be included in Business Plans.
 These instructions should be read alongside the RIIO-2 Business Plan Draft Guidance Document and the Priorities and Work Plan of the RIIO-2 Challenge Group.